Kiefer Ravena, Jimmy Alapag, Camille Clarin and Kat Tan celebrated Mamba Day by sharing their favorite Kobe Bryant memories

 “Just seeing how much he cared about fatherhood and having that same passion that he had for the game, and making that transition to life off the court, again, it just shows his passion for the game and his passion for life.
 It’s something that meant a lot to me,” said Alapag.

-The former gilas superstar eventually found a career in coaching.
-The mighty mouse admitted it took him some time to master his new role but it was the mamba mentality that helped him figure out the challenge and achieve milestones no Filipino coach has before.
-Alapag became the assistant coach for the Sacramento Kings in the 2019 NBA Summer League and also won the 2018 ASEAN Basketball League as a coach.
+The former Gilas superstar eventually found a career in coaching.
+The Mighty Mouse admitted it took him some time to master his new role but it was the Mamba mentality that helped him figure out the challenge and achieve milestones no Filipino coach has done before.
+Alapag became the assistant coach for the Sacramento Kings at the 2019 NBA Summer League and also won the 2018 ASEAN Basketball League as a coach.